andrewcumming/crustcool/README.md

 	ngrid	number of grid points
-	ytop	column depth at the top of the grid (default 1e12) output	write output files (=1) or suppress output (=0) (e.g. for mcmc we don't need output)
+	ytop	column depth at the top of the grid (default 1e12) output	write output files (=1) or suppress output (=0) (e.g. for mcmc we don't need output) resume	start new output files with an intially isothermal crust (=0), or resume using the temperature profile from last time and append to the output(=1)

 	SFgap	neutron superfluid gap.
 Choices are
 			0=normal neutrons (not SF)